fossasia/badgemagic.fossasia.org/README.txt

 10. Style how you like, "Your Tweets your way"

 == Changelog ==

+= 3.0 =
+* [Fixed] Class conflict error - check for use before including
+* [Fixed] Emoji error (presented as for each error) 4-byte emoji issue
+* [Fixed] Word break (letter break on certain browsers) - moved so break on links only to ensure long URLs don't break display

 = 2.1 =
 * [Updated] Intents was on by default before selected (but not saved) - now off on initialisation and user selection to turn on required